tjulich1/LightsOutGame/README.md

 ---------------------------

 ## Getting Started

-### Instructions on how to get this running on machine
+### Example Instructions on how to get "this" project running on machine a developers machine

 Clone this repository to your local machine.
 ```
 $ git clone https://github.com/YourRepo/YourProject.git